Vaishnavi2701-mk/Web-Development/README.md

      // It gives error because even if the only one class "btn" used here we have to use it like an array document.getElementsByClassName("btn")[0].style.color = "red";
 </li>
+<li> getElementbyID => this can change styling/structure by ID and as ID is uniquein the keyword we can say element only, no pural form
+     document.getElementById("text").style.color="purple";
+'purple'</li>
 </ul>
 }